python/typing/docs/spec/distributing.rst

 Stub files for libraries that support multiple Python versions can use version checks to supply version-specific type hints.
-Stubs for different Python versions should still conform to the most recent supported Python version's syntax, as explain in the :ref:`Syntax` section above.
+Stubs for different Python versions should still conform to the most recent supported Python version's syntax, as explain in the :ref:`stub-file-syntax` section above.

 Version checks are if-statements that use ``sys.version_info`` to determine the current Python version.
 Version checks should only check against the ``major`` and